-As you may know, the company, Tirol Choco has another famous chocolate candy series “Tirol Chocolate (チロルチョコ)“, which is one of the most popular chocolate candy series in Japan.
+The Japanese company, Tirol Choco is especially well known for its flagship chocolate brand “Tirol Choco (チロルチョコ)“, which in fact is one of the most popular chocolate candy series in Japan.

-The product name, “Goen Ga Aruyo (ごえんがあるよ)” can be interpreted in 2 meanings, “our paths will cross” and “There are 5 yen coins”.Therefore an illustration of the Japanese 5 yen coin is printed on the package.
+Actually, the name of “Goen Ga Aruyo (ごえんがあるよ)” can be interpreted in 2 ways, “Our paths will cross” or “There are 5 yen coins”, and from that reason, the mascot designed after Japan’s 5 yen coin is on the package front.